 ALSO READ: How to Survive a Negative Book Review

-Why would someone be afraid of success, isn’t that what we all want?
+Why would someone feel fear of success, isn’t that what we all want?

 People who fear success fear the what after?
 There are many people who simply don’t know what they will do after they accomplish something.